luised94/my_config/README.md

 ## Errors I encountered during installation

 ### Working with dropbox files
 Ensure that when you are moving a file from dropbox, it is downloaded.
-If you move a file from dropbox using wsl and the file isnt downloaded, it essentially delete the file.
+If you move a file from dropbox using wsl and the file isnt downloaded, it essentially deletes the file.

 ### Tree-sitter r_language_server lsp